2018 Queensland Cup

-The 2018 Queensland Cup season was the 23rd season of Queensland's top-level statewide rugby league competition run by the Queensland Rugby League.
+The 2018 Queensland Cup season was the 23rd season of the top-level statewide rugby league competition in Queensland, Australia, run by the Queensland Rugby League.
 The competition, known as the Intrust Super Cup due to sponsorship from Intrust Super, featured 14 teams playing a 28-week long season (including finals) from March to September.

 The Redcliffe Dolphins won their sixth premiership after defeating the Easts Tigers 32–22 in the Grand Final at Suncorp Stadium.
 Ipswich Jets Nathaniel Neale was named the competition's Player of the Year, winning the Petero Civoniceva Medal.

 Teams

 In 2018, the lineup of teams remained unchanged for the fourth consecutive year.